yunpeng1234/tp/docs/UserGuide.md

 `Course` : The applicant's course of study in their school.
 Should only include alphabet characters and space only.
 Should not be blank.

+`Graduation_Year_Month` : The applicant's estimated date of graduation from their school.
+Should be of format MM/yyyy and be after the date 01/2020.

 `Job` : The job/position that the applicant applied for.
 Should only include alphabet characters and space only.
 Should not be blank.

 `Status` : The status of the applicant's application.
 Should only be one of these 7 statuses, `ACCEPTED` , `REJECTED`, `INTERVIEWED`, `APPLIED` , `SCHEDULED`, `RECEIVED` and `OFFERED`.